Native Ukrainian National Faith: Temples and altars

 Sylenkoite ceremonies are usually held inside temples and in front of altars.
-Two important temples include the Temple of the Nativity of Lev Sylenko, located in Bohoyavlensky, Mykolaiv, the village in southern Ukraine where Lev Sylenko was born, and the Temple of Oryana in Spring Glen, New York, in the United States.
+Two important temples include the Temple of the Nativity of Lev Sylenko, located in Bohoyavlensky, Mykolaiv, the village in southern Ukraine where Lev Sylenko was born, and the Temple of Oriiana in Spring Glen, New York, in the United States.
 Stationary altars are located in temples or in people's homes, as domestic altars.
 They are set up on a table covered with four different embroidered cloths, of which the top and bottom pieces are decorated with meandering designs associated with the culture of Mezine.
-In the middle of the altar is located a portable symbol of Dazhbog, a mandatory attribute for all Sylenkoite services.
+In the middle of the altar is located a portable symbol of Dazhboh, a mandatory attribute for all Sylenkoite services.
 There are also two figurines representing Or and Lel, two candles in candlesticks, a sviadana, flowers, a container for holy soil, and another one for holy water.
 According to the instructions of Sylenko, ears of wheat should be placed on the altar to symbolise the agricultural origins of the Ukrainians, the holy soil should be from the fields of Trypillia, and the holy water should be from the Dnieper.

 The altars of OSID RUNVira, the branch of the movement which further elaborated Sylenko's ideas and does not recognise him as the ultimate prophet but as the main ideologist of the religion, do not display many references to Sylenko himself apart from the Maha Vira and the Sacred Book of Rituals.
 On the contrary, the altars of OSIDU RUNVira, the branch of the movement which recognises Sylenko as the ultimate prophet, apart from displaying the books, always also display a portrait of Sylenko himself whom is object of worship.